pyrogram/pyrogram/docs/source/api/handlers.rst

 Handlers are used to instruct Pyrogram about which kind of updates you'd like to handle with your callback functions.

-For a much more convenient way of registering callback functions have a look at `Decorators <Decorators.html>`_ instead.
+For a much more convenient way of registering callback functions have a look at :doc:`Decorators <decorators>` instead.
-In case you decided to manually create a handler, use :meth:`add_handler() <pyrogram.Client.add_handler>` to register it.
+In case you decided to manually create a handler, use :class:`~pyrogram.Client.add_handler` to register it.

 .. code-block:: python